Where to Stay in Slovenia: Best Areas, Cities & Smart Bases

 ALPS LAKE

-Trade-off: high-season crowds and limited parking.
+Trade-off: peak-season crowds and limited parking.

 Where to stay around Lake Bled